Great Things are not done by impulse: Wedding Wisdom from a Retired Designer

 In our work, it’s the little details done with care.
 In communication, it’s the soft words, the listening ear, the pause before we reply.
 In trust, it’s choosing to believe the best, even when it’s hard.
 In expectations, it’s learning to wait without giving up.

-I also invite you to visit my blog, where you will find inspiration for the soul as well.
-Walking the paths of faith, you will recognize the traces of grace that God continually bestows upon us.
+I also invite you to explore my other blog posts, where you may find inspiration for the soul.
+As you walk the path of faith, you will begin to notice the quiet traces of grace that God continually places in our lives.

 Whether you’re planning something special or just doing your best in an ordinary day, I want you to know this: every small, loving thing you do matters.